Balaclava (Vic.)

 Balaclava features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Balaclava's dwelling structures, as per the latest Census, consisted of 17.3% houses and 82.8% other dwellings.
-In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Balaclava stood at 19.8%, with mortgaged dwellings at 30.5% and rented ones at 49.7%.
-The median monthly mortgage repayment was $2,223, higher than Melbourne metro's $2,000.
-Median weekly rent in Balaclava was $386, compared to Melbourne metro's $390.
-Nationally, Balaclava's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Balaclava's dwelling structure, as per the latest Census, consists of 17.3% houses and 82.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Balaclava stands at 19.8%, with mortgaged dwellings at 30.5% and rented ones at 49.7%.
+The median monthly mortgage repayment is $2,223, exceeding the Melbourne metro average of $2,000.
+Median weekly rent in Balaclava is $386, compared to Melbourne metro's $390.
+Nationally, Balaclava's mortgage repayments are higher than the Australian average of $1,863, and rents exceed the national figure of $375.

 Frequently Asked Questions - Housing